Skip to main content

 A neutral coloured wedding bouquet featuring september wedding flowers such as roses, astilbe, craspedia and more

-This bouquet by Poppies Florist in Kent would be absolutely ideal for a September wedding, especially as it is here, paired with seasonal craspedia and astilbe too.
+This bouquet by Poppies Florist in Kent would be absolutely ideal for a September wedding.

 Hydrangeas